Emmotes/ic_spoilers/docs/mehen.md

     "id": 2183,
     "flavour_text": "",
     "description": {
-        "desc": "When a monster tries to attack any Champion in the formation for the first time, the damage is prevented and the monster is stunned for 5 seconds and takes 200% more damage during this time.
-If the attacked Champion is Havilar, the duration is 10 seconds instead."
+        "desc": "When a monster tries to attack any Champion in the formation for the first time, the damage is prevented and the monster is stunned for $stun_duration seconds and takes $amount% more damage during this time.
+If the attacked Champion is Havilar, the duration is $buffed_stun_duration seconds instead."
     },
     "effect_keys": [
         {
-            "effect_string": "mehen_intimidating_presence",
+            "effect_string": "mehen_intimidating_presence,200",
             "havilar_hero_id": 56,
             "stun_duration": 5,
+            "buffed_stun_duration": 10,
             "debuff": {
-                "effect_string": "increase_monster_damage,200",
+                "effect_string": "increase_monster_damage,0",
+                "amount_expr": "upgrade_amount(16147,0)",
                 "active_graphic_id": 25440,
                 "active_graphic_y": -20,
                 "for_time": 5